 + next-day coffee-shop talk

-Taking things to pieces and putting them back together.
-Finding structural fault-lines to know how to avoid danger, or how to blow the system apart.
+We now turn our gaze towards antagonising these systems whose shadows loom over us.
+We shall take things to pieces and put them back together, find structural fault-lines to know how to avoid danger, how to blow the system apart.

-To close, we welcome electronic music icon rkss and visual artist Laura Fox, showing a new audiovisual performance fresh from development at Somerset House Studios.
+To close, we present a special audiovisual performance from electronic music icon rkss and visual artist Laura Fox, fresh from development at London's Somerset House Studios.